 Deputy Clinical Director

 Shailaja Nair is Deputy Clinical Director of the Bridge Centre and has more than 20 years experience in fertility and assisted reproduction.
-Dr Nair has worked at the LWC since 1993 and now splits her time between the LWC and Bridge Centre.
+Dr Nair has worked at the LWC since 1993 and now consults full-time at The Bridge Centre.
 Before joining the LWC, she worked as Associate Professor in a large teaching hospital and at the Cromwell IVF programme before joining the LWC in 1993.
 Dr Nair has extensive experience in all aspects of assisted conception, with a special interest in the egg-sharing and gamete donation programmes.

 Consultant Gynaecologist and IVF Specialist

 Julian Mamiso, Consultant Gynaecologist & Fertility Specialist, obtained his medical degree in 1978 from the University of Ibadan in Nigeria.
 He enrolled for postgraduate training with the Royal College Of Obstetricians and Gynaecologists UK and obtained MRCOG in 1986, becoming a Fellow of the college in 2000.
 Dr Mamiso trained in assisted conception at the University of Sheffield under Professor Ian Cooke.
 Since then he has worked for the LWC group in Swansea 1995-1997, LWC Darlington 2003-2006, and now LWC Swansea and Cardiff.

 Dr Mona Rahmati graduated and completed her training in Gynaecology, Obstetrics and Reproductive Medicine in Rene Descartes - Paris V University.